SethSmigelski/jump-links-block/README.md

 * **Collapsible List:** Optional feature to collapse long lists with an elegant "Show More" / "Show Less" SVG icon button to expand and contract the list horizontally or vertically.

 * **Sticky Navigation:** Optionally, keep the table of contents pinned to the viewport as users scroll, ensuring navigation is always accessible for long articles.

+* **Scroll-Up-To-Reveal:** Enable optional "Smart Sticky" behavior to save screen space.
+The sticky navigation hides automatically when users scroll down and instantly reappears when they scroll up—perfect for mobile reading.

 * **Smart Sticky Controls:**  Includes a Top Offset setting to prevent the block from hiding behind your site's sticky header, and a Disable on Mobile strategy to prevent it from blocking content on small screens.